-As the professor babbles on about alternative energy sources, Sue decides to focus on Sarah’s choice of outfit instead.
-I’m surprised it took her this long.
+As the professor starts babbling on about alternative energy sources, Sue shifts her attention to Sarah’s outfit.

-Sue: This is not a good look for Sarah Jane.
+Sue: This isn’t a good look for Sarah Jane.
 It makes her look old and frumpy.
 I don’t know what she was thinking when she got out of bed this morning.
-I’m pretty sure that look was never fashionable.
+I’m sure that look was never fashionable.

-Sarah is politely escorted away from Think Tank’s premises, but she immediately sneaks back in again, and the episode concludes with her being menaced by a huge robot with a very striking design.
+Sarah is politely escorted away from Think Tank’s premises, but she immediately sneaks back in again, and the episode concludes with her being menaced by the titular robot.

-Sue: Oh, it’s that robot.
+Sue: Oh, it’s that robot!
 I was attacked by that thing at the Doctor Who Experience, wasn’t I?
-Well, I say “attacked” – you made me stick my head in one of its claws when no one was looking.
+Well, I say attacked – you told me to stick my head in its claws when no one was looking.

 Me: Well, that was Tom Baker’s first episode.
 Was it a good start?

-Sue: It was alright, I suppose.
-It’s far too early to tell.
+Sue: It was all right, I suppose.
+It’s too early to tell.

 Sue: How long have you got?
-First of all, it’s top-heavy; secondly, it can’t walk properly; and thirdly, I don’t see how it could pick anything up.
+First of all, it’s top-heavy.
+Secondly, it can’t walk properly.
+And thirdly, I don’t see how it can possibly pick anything up.
 Look at its wrists!
 I like its head, though.
 Especially the pink bits.

-Jellicoe’s boss, Miss Winters, tells Sarah to keep her mouth shut or else they’ll issue a formal complaint against her.
+When Sarah is discovered on Think Tank’s premises, Miss Winters tells her to keep her trap shut or they’ll issue a formal complaint.

-Sue: The Press Complaints Commission are useless, pet.
-I bet Sarah Jane is quaking in her boots.
+Sue: I bet Sarah Jane is quaking in her boots.

-Later that night, Winters and Jellicoe mess with the robot’s brain.
+Later that night, Miss Winters is joined by a colleague named Jellicoe, and together they mess with the robot’s brain.

 Sue: I like his pink marigold gloves.
-Do you think he stole them from a cleaner or did he buy them himself especially?
+Do you think he stole them from a cleaner or did he actually buy them himself?

 Sue: This story is very dark.
-Not dark in terms of its subject matter or tone, but dark as in “What the hell am I supposed to be looking at?”
-Are the sparks out on strike?
-I can hardly make anything out in this scene.
+Not in terms of its subject matter.
+It’s more like, “What the hell am I looking at?
+I can’t see a thing.”

-The K1 robot is ordered to murder a cabinet minister and steal a Top Secret file.
-Sue can’t believe her eyes when it manages to grasp the manila folder in its claw without dropping it.
+The K1 robot is programmed to murder a cabinet minister and steal a top-secret file, and Sue can’t believe it when it manages to grasp the manila folder in its claw without dropping it.

 Sue: I’d like to see it pick up a large hardback book.
 I bet it couldn’t do that.
 It’s not exactly the Terminator, is it?
 Living metal, my arse.

-Sue: His hair is getting very long; that’s definitely a non-regulation haircut by now.
-They must be very lax about that kind of thing at the United Nations.
+Sue: His hair is very long.
+That’s definitely a non-regulation haircut.
+They must be very lax about that sort of thing at the United Nations.

-Sarah tells the Brigadier and the Doctor that she is popping out to report on a meeting of the Scientific Reform Society.
+Sarah informs the Brigadier she’s popping out to report on a meeting of the Scientific Reform Society.

 Sue: Why is Sarah Jane still working as a journalist?
-Isn’t she the Doctor’s full-time companion any more?
-I didn’t realise that the Doctor’s companions were expected to hold down a day job between adventures.
-That’s a bit disappointing.
+Isn’t she the Doctor’s full-time companion now?
+I didn’t realise the Doctor’s companions were expected to hold down a job between adventures.

-Sarah attempts to gain an audience with the SRS but the bouncers on the door aren’t very impressed with her attire either.
+Sarah’s attempts to interview the SRS fall on deaf ears, mainly because the bouncers on the door aren’t impressed with her attire either.

-Sue: It’s not your trousers that are the problem, it’s that stupid thing you’ve got wrapped round your head.
-There’s room for only one scarf in this programme, love, and that’s not it.
+Sue: It’s that stupid thing you’ve got wrapped round your head, pet.
+There’s only room for one scarf in this programme.

-Sue: They need to hire a PR company to deal with front of house.
-You can’t kick people out on their arse before a gig starts and then expect a decent review.
-Idiots!
+Sue: They should hire a PR company to deal with their front of house.
+You can’t kick people out and still expect a decent review.
+Idiots.

 Sue: Since when did the Navy work for UNIT?
 That’s what I don’t understand.

-Sue: That doesn’t look right.
-This Doctor needs to get himself a new car.
-He can’t drive around in Jon Pertwee’s cast-offs.
+Sue: This doesn’t look right to me.
+He needs a new car.
+He can’t drive around in one of Jon Pertwee’s cast-offs.

-Me: What kind of car should the 4th Doctor drive?
+Me: So what kind of car should this Doctor drive?

 Sue: I don’t know.
 A white Triumph Spitfire wouldn’t clash with his scarf.

-Sue: So UNIT doesn’t have a budget but they still gave Benton a raise?
+Sue: UNIT don’t have a budget to fight aliens, but they still gave Benton a raise?
 That’s nice.

-Me: You know, I’m pretty sure that scene was inserted because some pedant wrote an irate letter to the Radio Times complaining about UNIT’s chain of command.
-But I could be wrong.
+Me: I’m sure that scene was inserted into the episode because some pedant wrote an irate letter to the Radio Times complaining about UNIT’s chain of command.

-Sue: It sounds exactly like the sort of thing a specialist would do.
+Sue: That sounds like the sort of thing a Doctor Who specialist would do.
 Wow.
 That means they had specialists in the 1970s as well.
-What did they do with themselves before the Internet was invented?
+Is this what they did before the internet was invented?

 Sue: Make your mind up, Tom.
 Where do you want to lie down?
-You just get yourself nice and comfortable.
-That’s it.
+Get yourself nice and comfortable… That’s it.
 Happy now?
-And cut.
+And cut!

-Sue: They are messing with the cliffhanger again.
-We never saw Sarah Jane arrive in the last episode.
-It’s a cheat.
-I can’t say that I’m very impressed by the direction in this story so far.
+Sue: They’re messing with the cliffhangers again.
+We never saw Sarah Jane arrive in the last episode, so it’s a cheat.
+I can’t say I’m impressed with the direction in this story so far.
 It’s very safe.

-Sarah tries to reason with the K1 robot but her pleas will not compute.
+Sarah tries to reason with the K1 robot, but her pleas do not compute.